kognise/obsidian-aviation/FAR/Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0137 Agricultural aircraft operations.md

 \(a\) An agricultural aircraft operator certificate may be amended—

 \(1\) On the Administrator's own initiative, under section 609 of the Federal Aviation Act of 1958 (49 U.S.C.
-1429) and part 13 of this chapter; or
+1429) and [[Volume 1/B Procedural rules/0013 Investigative and enforcement procedures.md|part 13 of this chapter]]; or

 \(2\) Upon application by the holder of that certificate.